-Glass Cage, a new film about female social issues which produced by Chris Buchal will be released soon.
+Glass Cage, a new film about female social issues which produced by Chris Buchal just been released (Check the Glass Cage video at bottom).
 Chris and his team had overcome so many difficulties and didn't give up the film even under very serious budget problem, what a tough team!
 And Fox Renderfarm is honorable to offer the rendering power for its VFX part.
 Here is the interview regarding this new film between Chris Buchal and Fox Renderfarm as below.

 Fox Renderfarm: Hi Chris, would you please give a brief introduction about yourself?